What is life really like as a boarding student at Garrison Forest School? Check out our Boarding Basics guide!

 - Late lights - An additional time one could ask for to complete work after lights out

-- Supervised Study Hall - A period of time when first-year students have to walk over to the lecture hall or library to do their work from 7:30 to 9:00 p.m.
+- Study Hall - A period of time when students walk over to the lecture hall or library to do their work from 7:30 to 9:00 p.m.
 Monday through Thursday

 - GFS weekends - All boarding students are expected to participate in activities of GFS weekends for the sake of bringing the community together

 - Minibus run – A school-owned minibus takes students to shops and restaurants nearby

 - Wegmans-run – A minibus takes students to a nearby, full-scale grocery store, which is called Wegmans, every Tuesday night

 - Quest – Individual class bonding overnight trip for 9th and 10th grade students (chaperoned by class advisors)